Thursday, August 9, 2012

 Government of Uganda proposes Internet blacklist

 The executive director of NITA proposed the implementation of an Internet blacklist during a presentation made at the Uganda Internet Governance Forum on Tuesday.
-He stated that his intention was only to start a discussion about the issue and did not indicate any plans to implement.
-According to the presentation, the system would initially block child pornography, copyright infringing sites, and terrorist content.
+He stressed that his purpose was only to gauge public sentiment.
+He did not openly state a position or mention implementation plans.
+According to his presentation, the system would initially block child pornography, copyright infringing sites, and terrorist content.

 Wednesday, July 11, 2012